jgosmann/jgosmann.de/src/content/about/00-software-developer.md

 ---
 background: "../../assets/backgrounds/code.png"
 leadTitle: "I am a"
-title: "Software Engineer"
+title: "Software Consultant"
 ---

-Code is for humans.
-I am always striving to improve the quality, maintainability, and readability of my code and software.
-This continuous process started for me early with submissions to student computer science competitions that were judged primarily on the raw source code.
-Sometimes more important than writing new code is fixing bugs in existing code.
-In these cases it is important to me to locate and resolve the root cause, rather than covering up the symptoms.

-These days I primarily write C# code at work and Python in my free time.
-I also spend some time with JavaScript, TypeScript, and various frontend technologies in both settings.
-See below for a [list of projects](#projects) I contributed and continue to contribute to.
+I am a jack of all trades, and master of at least some.
+Starting by putting servers into racks, managing the infrastructure, developing a back end, and ending by designing a front end, I do full stack development it its truest sense.
+But if I had to chose, I would pick the software development and software architecture aspects as the ones I enjoy most.

+When I am writing code, I strive to keep it as simple as possible and to express its intent concisely and precisely without useless embellishments.

+In my free time, I mainain and contribute some small open source projects.
+See below for a [list of projects](#projects).